Project temporarily closes campus’ Broadway intersection

 04/01/2024

-The goal is to improve walking and vehicle safety, and enhance the look of one of SUNY Cortland’s gateways to campus.
-Work on the project will last through the summer.
+Parts of Neubig, Broadway and Pashley Drive will be shut down for construction until July 5 while work is done to improve walking and vehicle safety, and to enhance the look of one of SUNY Cortland’s gateways to campus.

 “We’re installing new traffic and pedestrian signaling and also raising the intersection, to be like a tabletop intersection,” said Lead Construction Manager Dillon Young of the university’s Facilities Planning, Design and Construction Office.
 “Raised intersections improve visibility of pedestrians and reduce traffic speed.”